w3ctag/tag.w3.org/explainers.md

     - More complex images may require a longer description in the form of a footnote or appendix to the document, linked immediately after the image, with a back-link to return to the section containing the image.
 - As your design evolves, keep track of and make a note of alternatives which have been considered, and your reasons for not choosing them.
   - You undoubtedly had reasons not to choose those alternatives, but reviewers and other stakeholders may not have that context.
 Avoid redundant "what about [already-ruled out alternative]" type questions by explaining why those alternatives were ruled out.
+  - Direct readers to the appropriate participation forums, issue tracker, etc.

 ## Explainer Template: